rupl/chrisruppel.com/blog/_posts/2017-08-08-arduino-bare-conductive-touchboard.md

 - electronics
 - arduino
 - music

-summary: Learning how to program Arduino in the open.
-This time I'm learning how to use the Bare Conductive TouchBoard Pro kit.
 ---

 [Bare Conductive](https://www.bareconductive.com) built a board especially designed for capacitive touch.
 It connects your Arduino to regular objects around you.
 Anything that conducts electricity will work: spoons, plants, furniture... anything!
 They also offer a conductive paint so you can make a drawing or painting come to life and interact with the Arduino.